jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

 ## IntEnums

+IntEnums are like Enums except that you can also do integer comparison with them.

 ```python
 from enum import IntEnum
 ```

-Can do integer comparison as well with IntEnums

 ```python